Many consider writing a blog post a daunting task. The structure needs to be clear and the writing needs to be persuasive.

-So, how can you write a [great] blog post quickly?
+So, how can you write a blog post effectively…..quickly?

 - Answer (single persuasive message)

-Persuasive Communication is a powerful approach.
-The method helps you deliver a key argument or message and deliver it in a logical way.
+Persuasive Communication is a methodology that helps deliver a key argument or message and deliver it in a logical way.
 You can capture the essence of the situation or problem, ask the key question your audience has on their mind, and deliver a single-minded message and supporting evidence.
-I learned this method at PA Consulting and it always comes in handy when I am structuring communications or presentations.
-You will find me asking members of my team (or my family with less success!), “What is your S-C-Q-A? ” – a typical question I heard when I was at PA Consulting.

 Persuasive communication is a structured way to position and communicate that ties your answer – or proposed idea – to the situation and complication that must be overcome by your audience.

 Let me guide you through an example by introducing the model to convince you that you should embrace this approach within your organization.
-To do this, I will use “S-C-Q-A” or Situation, Complication, Question and Answer which is the structure that will help guide the delivery of your messages.
-S-C-Q-A can also be used in more subtle ways, but to illustrate the logic, I will use the structure explicitly in the following argument:
+To do this, I will use “S-C-Q-A” or Situation, Complication, Question and Answer, which is the structure that will help guide the delivery of your messages.
+S-C-Q-A can also be used in more subtle ways, but to illustrate the logic, I will apply the structure in the following argument:

 Communicating a clear and persuasive message to your audience is critical – whether in a sales or service delivery situation or presenting a solution or new proposition to the marketplace, people and organizations need to deliver their content and ideas in a clear and directed way that speaks to the key issues and challenges that your audience wants to fix.
 If you can more effectively communicate your message and persuasive argument, you will be much more likely to convince your audience that they should take the action you propose.